Religion in York: Christianity

-Modern

 Church of England

 Located in York are the Mother Church, York Minster, and administrative centre of the Church of England's Diocese of York, as well as Bishopthorpe Palace the official residence of the Archbishop of York the second highest ranking cleric the Church.
 There are 32 Church of England churches within the area of the City of York.

 Roman Catholic

 York is part of the Central Deanery of the Diocese of Middlesbrough and has eight Roman Catholic Churches and one separate shrine to St. Margaret Clitherow, where masses are held, located in The Shambles.
 Masses are also celebrated at the University Catholic Chaplaincy, based at More House.
 The oldest active Catholic institution in the city is the Bar Convent, which was founded in 1686.
 The oldest active parish is that of St. Wilfrid which was formed in 1710.
 The current Oratory church in Duncombe Place was built in 1862-4 to a design by architect George Goldie.
 The oldest extant Catholic church is that of St George, which was built in 1850 to a design by architect Joseph Hansom.

 All Saints RC School (on Nunnery Lane and Mill Mount)is the only Catholic Secondary School in the city and the largest in the county at large, it was the first catholic school to be designed for the education of girls, however is now co-educational but is still an integral part of the Catholic community in the city.